AkshaiPSajeev/Body-Mass-Index-Calculator/README.md

 # Body-Mass-Index-Calculator
-This is the first task I did inorder to learn React js
+This is the first task I did  to learn React js